 At Banks & Brower, the Indianapolis drug Crime attorneys are confident, experienced, knowledgeable, approachable, and successful.
 Our law firm has the greatest number of five-star Google reviews in Indianapolis with a long history of satisfied clients.
 When you need a criminal defense attorney who can combat prosecutors, safeguard your rights, and shoot down drug-related accusations against you, count on Banks & Brower.
 We can meet and exceed your expectations as our client.

-Three of our attorneys are former driving under the influence (DUI) prosecutors with experience on cases involving drug charges.
+We have attorneys who are former driving under the influence (DUI) prosecutors with experience on cases involving drug charges.
 This former prosecutor now works for our side, using his intimate knowledge of criminal law to defend alleged offenders.
 Our Indy defense lawyers have the knowledge and expertise you need for drug possession crime defense.
 Call (317) 870-0019 or submit our contact form for a free consultation.